Exploring Public Interest/Public Service Law at Columbia Law School

-Welcome to Columbia Law School (CLS)!
-We are dedicated to providing myriad opportunities, mentoring, and counseling for those students who are interested in exploring careers in public interest or government service, and for those who might engage in pro bono work wherever they practice.
+We are dedicated to providing opportunities, mentoring, and counseling for students exploring careers in public interest or government service, and for those who might engage in pro bono work wherever they practice.

 Public interest and government careers are exciting and satisfying, enabling you to use your lawyering skills to make an impact on issues you are passionate about and that are vital to the community.
-This page will serve as a snapshot -please read the entire guide for full information.
+This page will serve as a snapshot.
+Please read "Your Public Interest Roadmap: Exploring Public Interest/Public Service at Columbia Law School" for full information.

-- Programming: Continue to take advantage of the wide array of programming available at CLS.
+- Programming: Continue to take advantage of the wide array of programming available at the Law School.
 Talk to the presenters afterwards.

 - Experiential learning, classes, and pro bono: Take a clinic and/or externship, or do a term-time internship as an alternative.
 Take classes to build your knowledge and skills on an array of topics.
 Develop relationships with professors and practitioners along the way.